Stages in the Legislative Process

 The introduction of any public bill requires 48 hours’ written notice.
 A Member or a Minister who intends to introduce a bill in the House of Commons must first give notice to the Clerk of the House before 6:00 p.m.
 (2:00 p.m. on Friday).
 The title of the bill to be introduced is then placed on the Notice Paper for the next sitting of the House.

 The day after it appears on the Notice Paper, the title of the bill will appear in the Order Paper for introduction in the House.
 The title will remain on the Order Paper until the day on which the Member or Minister decides to introduce the bill.

 Once notice is given for the introduction of a bill, no further notice is required for motions to consider the bill at the other stages (with the exception of motions to amend at the report stage and motions to deal with Senate amendments).
 There are separate requirements that apply to the notice for private bills.

 There are special rules dealing with the introduction of bills that involve the expenditure of public funds and bills that are based on ways and means motions.

 The first real stage in the legislative process is the introduction and first reading of the bill in the House of Commons.
 Once the notice period has passed, the Member or Minister seeks leave to introduce his or her bill when the item “Introduction of Government Bills” or “Introduction of Private Members’ Bills” is called during Routine Proceedings.

 The second reading stage of the legislative process gives Members an opportunity to debate the general scope of the bill.
-Unless a bill has been referred to committee prior to second reading, debate at this stage must focus on the principle of the bill and, accordingly, the text of the bill may not be amended before being read a second time and referred to committee.
+Unless a bill has been referred to a committee prior to second reading, debate at this stage must focus on the principle of the bill and, accordingly, the text of the bill may not be amended before being read a second time and referred to committee.

 The motion for second reading may be amended.
 Three types of amendments are permitted: